Fritz Lanman

 Fritz Lanman (born August 6, 1981) is an American entrepreneur and investor in early-stage technology companies.
-He led the seed and Series A financings in ClassPass in 2014 and became CEO in 2017.
+He led the venture capital financing of ClassPass in 2014 and became CEO in 2017.
 In 2021, ClassPass was acquired by Mindbody Inc., valuing the former at $1 billion.
 In August 2022, it was announced that Lanman would take over as CEO of Mindbody.
 In June 2025, Playlist was created as the parent brand of Mindbody, Booker, and ClassPass with Lanman announced as the CEO.

-In addition to his role at ClassPass, he is notable for leading the initial financings of Pinterest, Square, Wish, and Flexport, as well as leading the Microsoft deal team decision to invest $240 million in Facebook in 2007, an investment now worth over $8 billion.
+In addition to his role at ClassPass, he led the initial financings of Pinterest, Square, Wish, and Flexport, as well as the Microsoft deal team decision to invest $240 million in Facebook in 2007, an investment now worth over $8 billion.

 Early life

-Lanman is the first of five sons of Dr. Richard Lanman and Alanna Purcell Lanman, born on August 6, 1981.
-He grew up and attended high school in Los Altos, California where he played football, basketball, and golf.
-He toured Belgium, Netherlands, Luxembourg, and France with the Main Street Singers in 1999.
-Lanman graduated from Yale University in 2003, one of a long line of Lanman Yale graduates beginning with his ancestor United States Senator James Lanman, who graduated from Yale College in 1788.
-Lanman speaks three languages: English, Italian, and Spanish.
+Lanman is the first of five sons of Richard B. Lanman and Alanna Purcell Lanman, born on August 6, 1981.
+He grew up and attended high school in Los Altos, California.
+Lanman graduated from Yale University in 2003, following other Lanman Yale graduates beginning with his ancestor United States Senator James Lanman, who graduated from Yale College in 1788.